 RESPECTED AND TRUSTED BY HIS PEERS

 Jeff’s work within the legal and larger communities has not gone unnoticed.
-He maintains an AV rating from Martindale Hubbell (the highest rating offered by this nationally recognized legal resource) and an “Excellent” rating by AVVO.
+He maintains an AV rating from Martindale Hubbell (the highest rating offered by this nationally recognized legal resource).
 In 2013, he was elected by his peers to be a Fellow of the American Bar Foundation, an honorary organization of attorneys, judges, law faculty, and legal scholars who have demonstrated outstanding achievements and dedication to the welfare of their communities and the highest principles of the legal profession.
 The honor of being a Fellow is limited to fewer than one percent of lawyers licensed to practice in each jurisdiction.
 Jeff is a member of the Phi Delta Phi International Legal Honor Society, an organization devoted to legal ethics, where he has served in the capacity of International President and presently as a Trustee.
 During a particularly difficult economic period, Jeff was asked to serve two consecutive terms as treasurer of the Connecticut Bar Association, in order to ensure the continuity of his financial stewardship during those turbulent years.